The SoRoTo 100L: Most Popular Ideal for Resin Bound Gravel

 This repair should only be carried out by SoRoTo engineers, and carrying out this action is done at your own risk.
 Carrying out this action improperly can damage your machine and attempts to do so will invalidate your warranty.

-Q: How Do I Connect My Capacitors?
+How Do I Connect My Capacitors?

-Q: How Do I Replace The Spring Pins On My Mixer?
+How Do I Replace The Spring Pins On My Mixer?

 Your spring pins can snap or bend if material is allowed to build up around the top of the drive shaft.
 This means that the mixing head does not sit properly on the pins and leads to the damage.

 Each rubber section of the rubber blades can be removed once worn beyond reasonable use by loosening the nut and bolt on the end of the mixing arm.
 The new replacement rubber blade can then be fitted and the nut and bolt retightened.
 Thanks to the way these are manufactured, as the rubber blade wears, it can be moved further down in its holder in order to maximise the lifespan of the parts.

-Q: Fitting A New Grid Lid On An Old Mixer
+Fitting A New Grid Lid On An Old Mixer

 If you have an older SoRoTo mixer with a flat top grille, it is possible to replace the lid with the new style, improved domed lid.
 The only thing to be aware of is that the size of the hinge has changed.
 If you have a lid with a 55cm hinge, it is still possible to replace the lid with the new, domed style however you will need to purchase additional Z-brackets in order to make the fit.